 Most listings are in the $20's per square foot per year.
-The Fort Lauderdale submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $8 per sqft per year.
-That's a 26% decrease in rent.
+The Fort Lauderdale submarket is going through a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 5% decrease in rent.

-Compared to the rest of the Gold Coast market, the Fort Lauderdale region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Gold Coast market, the Fort Lauderdale region has lower rates, so you should have no trouble finding a great deal in this undervalued region.

 In the last 90 days, 131 listings have been listed, so you'll want to check back regularly for new listings.
-About 5% of the office spaces in the Fort Lauderdale are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 113% of the available space in the Fort Lauderdale are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,690 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are close to 3 floors.
+Even though the median size is 2,660 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are close to 3 floors.
 Most buildings in this market were built in 1984 and are Class B.